scriptSmith04/ultimate-reddit-filter/README.md

 >
 > **Has been tested on**:
 >
-> 1-  Windows/desktop >> Chrome & FireFox, from chrome/firefox stores or manually
+> 1-  Windows/desktop >> a- Chrome from chrome store or manually  b- Firefox from firefox store or manually
 >
 > 2-   IOS/ipad >> Orion Browser, from chrome store
 >